 The play concerns a group of six friends, comprised of three couples, who work in the British film industry.
 The friends owe their livelihoods to the dominant personality of the producer KL.
 The play follows them over the course of a weekend in which they have bunked off from their ties, and escaped to a luxurious hotel in Amsterdam without telling KL.
 It has an unusual structure that can seem inconsequential, described by Benedict Nightingale (1968) as “a sort of tone-poem, reflecting mood and atmosphere”.
 The friends drink more and more and reflect upon their lot and the hold that the absent KL has upon them, until two devastating things happen in the last ten minutes of the play – Laurie declares his love to his best friend’s wife, then news reaches the group that KL has committed suicide.

 The 1971 ATV version of the play was something of a prestige production and came about at the suggestion of Scofield, who wanted a record of his performance, with ATV happy to oblige the Oscar-winning actor.
-Although a high-status production, it was unlikely to attract much in the way of audiences, hence its rather out-of-the-way late night Sunday scheduling.
+Although a high-status production, it was unlikely to attract much in the way of audiences, hence its rather out-of-the-way late night Sunday scheduling (seen by an audience of 4.85 million).
 The play was affected by industrial action by being recorded in black-and-white during the three month ITV “colour strike”, slightly muting the impression of the suite’s luxuriance and cool, the lesser status of black and white television perhaps one contributing factor towards its subsequent obscurity.

 The adaptation was marked by its continuity with the stage production, retaining two thirds of the original cast, and revised for television by Osborne, skilfully cut down to a 75 minute duration that seems to omit very little, apart from some ribald references to lubricants and sanitary towels that Scofield had found distasteful to perform in the theatrical run.
 The one major new addition to the cast, Jill Bennett, might well have been first choice for the original production, had she not been performing in another Osborne play at the time (Time Present, also for the Royal Court).
 She was also Osborne’s wife, the main hook for TV Times coverage of the play.